The local quantization behavior of absolutely continuous probabilities: Introduction

-The remaining part of the introduction contains a sketch of the contents of the paper.
-In Section 2 we indicate the proofs of the above micro-macro inequalities and the (weak) asymptotics of quantization error differences.
-In Section 3 we show that absolutely continuous probabilities $P$ on $\R^d$, which have a peakless, connected and compact support as well as a density which is bounded and bounded away from $0$ on the support, have asymptotically uniform local quantization errors (Theorem ~\ref{3.9}).
-In Section 4 we show that absolutely continuous probabilities whose densities are the composition of a decreasing function on $\R_+$ and a norm or a quasi-concave function outside a compact set satisfy a sharpened first micro-macro inequality of the following type:
+The remaining part of the \hyperref[intro]{Introduction} contains a~sketch of the contents of the paper.
+In Section~\ref{2}, we indicate the proofs of the above micro--macro inequalities and the (weak) asymptotics of quantization error differences.
+In Section~\ref{3}, we show that absolutely continuous probabilities $P$ on $\R^d$, which have a~peakless, connected and compact support as well as a~density which is bounded and bounded away from $0$ on the support, have asymptotically uniform local quantization errors (Theorem~\ref{39}).
+In Section~\ref{4}, we show that absolutely continuous probabilities whose densities are the composition of a~decreasing function on $\R_+$ and a~norm or a~quasi-concave function outside a~compact set satisfy a~sharpened first micro--macro inequality of the following type:

-There exist a constant $c > 0$ such that, for every $K \subset \R^d$ compact,
+There exist a~constant $c > 0$ such that, for every $K \subset\R^d$ compact,

-Assuming this inequality we derive asymptotic estimates for the probabilities of the quantization cells and local quantization errors (Theorem~\ref{4.9}).
-Section 5 deals with the local quantization behaviour of certain Borel prob\-abi\-li\-ties $P$ in the interior of their support.
-The results are stated for arbitrary absolutely continuous probabilities with density $h$ satisfying the moment condition $\!\int\, \|x\|^{r+ \delta} h(x)\, d \lambda (x) <+ \infty$ for some $\delta > 0$.
-They are particularly useful if the density $h$ is bounded and bounded away from $0$ on each com\-pact sub\-set of the interior of the support of $P$.
-Under these very general assumptions the results are quite similar to those given in Section 4 but the given constants are a little bit less effective (Theorem~\ref{5.6}).
+Assuming this inequality, we derive asymptotic estimates for the probabilities of the quantization cells and local quantization errors (Theorem~\ref{49}).
+Section~\ref{sec5} deals with the local quantization behavior of certain Borel probabilities $P$ in the interior of their support.
+The results are stated for arbitrary absolutely continuous probabilities with density $h$ satisfying the moment condition $ \int\|x\|^{r+ \delta} h(x) \,d \lambda(x) <+ \infty$ for some $\delta> 0$.
+They are particularly useful if the density $h$ is bounded and bounded away from $0$ on each compact subset of the interior of the support of~$P$.
+Under these very general assumptions, the results are quite similar to those given in Section~\ref{4} but the given constants are a~little bit less effective (Theorem~\ref{56}). \begin{AdditionalNotation*} For $x \in\R^d$ and $\rho> 0$ $B(x,\rho) =B_{{\|\ccccdot\|}}(x,\rho)= \{y \in\R^d \vert\|y-x\| < \rho\}$ denotes the open ball with center $x$ and radius $\rho$. \mbox{$\| \cdot\|_2$} will denote the canonical Euclidean norm on $\R^d$. $\stackover{A}$ denotes the interior of a~set $A \subset\R^d$. \end{AdditionalNotation*}